zzzprojects/EntityFramework-Extensions/docs/pages/faq/faq-license.md

 You don't have to purchase developer seat for front-end developer or back-end developer which doesn't use our product API.

-Since you buy developer seat, you can develop an unlimited amount of project within your company.
+Since you buy developer seats, you can develop an unlimited amount of projects within your company.

-### What's the cost for additional developer seat?
+### What's the cost for additional developer seats?
-The cost for additional developer seat is usually extremely low.
+The cost for additional developer seats is usually extremely low.
 We want to make sure our library is accessible for small and large company.

-### Do developer seat are transferable?
+### Are developer seats transferable?
 Yes, a developer seat can be transferred to any employee within your company.

 ## Perpertual License